hcp4715/SalientGoodSelf/README.md

 ## Purpose

 This repository is an on-going notebook that analyzes results from a series of experiments on prioritization of good person in perceptual matching task.
-In total, ten experiements were included (total N = 404).
+In total, ten experiments were included (total N = 404).

 The scripts were made public to increasing the transparency and reproducibility of this study, all de-identified raw data were uploaded.